jdpaquette/jdpaquette.github.io/README.md

 - [Coursera](https://www.coursera.org/) This will be for Google Certifications and Data Science.
 - [Maven Analytics](https://app.mavenanalytics.io/) Possibly utilize this site for Data Analytics / Science training.

+### Day Nine
+Feb.
+11th, 2025

+Had a lot of meeting at the "day job" today.
+Also had a lot of grading to due in my two C++ programming courses I teach at University along with a hour long live session.

 ### Day Eight
 Feb.
 10th, 2025